RobHolme/HL7-Listener/README.md

 # HL7Listener

 ## Project Description
 This is a command line application that listens for MLLP framed HL7 messages.
 Any HL7 messages received are written to disk.
 This is intended as a simple diagnostic app to capture a stream of HL7 messages to disk for offline analysis/troubleshooting.
+Not intended for production use.

 Acknowledgement (ACK) messages will be returned if the message received has the Accept-Acknowledgement field (MSH-15) set to `AL` .
 If this is not set, no ACK will be returned.
 Additionally, ACKs can be prevented from being returned in all cases if the `-NoACK` command line switch is specified.